Hot Flashes & Nervous System Discharge

 Not all hot flashes are the same.
 The pattern tells you the mechanism.

-You fall asleep fine but wake on fire at 2–4am — sheets soaked, brain online.
+You fall asleep fine.
+Then you wake between 2 and 4 AM on fire — sheets soaked, mind running.
+This is cortisol rebound colliding with CO₂ drop, not just a hormone fluctuation.
 Early-morning cortisol rebound, CO₂ drop into sympathetic surge, glycogen instability, and circadian fragmentation converge at this hour.

 A stress discharge when buffering drops.